JayanathP/aps-postman-tutorials/DA4Revit/instructions/task-3.md

 # Task 3 - Create a Nickname

-Forge uses the Client ID to uniquely identify an app.
+APS uses the Client ID to uniquely identify an app.
 The Client ID can be long and cryptic, and hence a source of irritation when you reference the data you add to your app.

 A Nickname lets you map a Client ID to an easy-to-use name that you can use in place of the Client ID.
 This tutotial uses the `dasNickName` Postman Environment Variable to store the Nickname.